Peperomia obtusifolia

 Variegata

-The 'Variegata' variety is distinguished by its thick, succulent-like rounded leaves featuring deep green centers and irregular, creamy-yellow marbled margins.
+Thick rounded leaves with deep green centers and irregular creamy-yellow marbled margins.

 Marble

-The 'Marble' Peperomia obtusifolia features thick, rounded, succulent-like leaves adorned with a striking, high-contrast pattern of creamy white and pale yellow streaks marbled across a deep green base.
+Thick rounded leaves with high-contrast creamy white and pale yellow streaks across a deep green base.

 Jade

-The 'Jade' variety features thick, succulent-like, spoon-shaped leaves characterized by a solid, deep emerald green color and a high-gloss finish.
+Thick spoon-shaped leaves in solid deep emerald green with a high-gloss finish.

 Red Margin